 It has history:

 For instance, did you know that Niagara-on-the-Lake was once the capital of Ontario before the war of 1812?
-At this time Great Britain and Canada were at war with the USA.
+At this time, Great Britain and Canada were at war with the USA.
 When news came that American troops would attack Niagara-on-the-Lake, the capital was moved to Toronto where it’s remained ever since.
-The area is too beautiful to ever picture once being a battle field!
+The area is too beautiful to picture once being a battle field!

 It has the perfect climate:

-It is a top producer of Ice Wine:
+It is a top producer of ice wine:

 This is because the grapes need to be frozen just right, so they can be pressed and the juice and sugar can be extracted, leaving the frozen skins behind.
-But let’s be honest, Canadian winters can get WAY colder than that, which could ruin the grapes; if they are too frozen and hard, no juice can be extracted at all.
+But let’s be honest, Canadian winters can get WAY colder than that, which can actually ruin the grapes; if they are too frozen and hard, no juice can be extracted at all.

-Enter: giant wind turbines.
+The solution: giant wind turbines.
 Those massive fans apparently work to push warm air from above downwards, warming up the ground temperature to essentially incubate the grapes at optimal temperature.